diN0bot/devopsjson/README.md

 Standard API for aggregating information across services.

-For example, one might build a dashboard that graphs the dependent service relationships among services, as well as pulls in monitoring information, so that the consequences of operational problems across the network are apparent.
+For example, one might build a dashboard that graphs dependencies between services, as well as pulls in monitoring information, so that the consequences of operational problems across the network are apparent.

 ### Bootstrapping and Automation